Consensys/quorum/docs/permissions.md

 }]
 ```
 #### quorumNodeMgmt.addVoter
 Before a new node can be proposed to the network, the network should have valid voters.
 This api allows an account to be added as voter to the network.
-Only an account with `FullAccess` can perform this activity.
+Only an account with full access can add another account as voter.
+Further the account being added as voter account should have at least transact permission.
 * Input: Account to be added as voter, transaction object
 * Output: Status of the operation
 * Example: